ctr-l/digital-garden/_notes/international cyber law.md

 ---
 "The regulation of cyber space at the international level is rapidly developing, predominantly driven by the dual processes being pursued by States through the [[United Nations]] [[Group of Governmental Experts]] and the [[Open Ended Working Group]].
 The mandates of both groups significantly overlap, although have different compositions."[^1]

+[[Australian Engagement INDEX|Australian engagement with international cyber law]] through the UN has been strong.
 Other prominent intergovernmental organisations involved in the regulation of the cyber space include the [[Cooperative Cyber Defence Centre of Excellence]].

 Other non-State coordinated efforts at developing a cohesive international framework for regulating the actions of nations in cyber space also exist, including the [[Tallinn Manual]].[^2]

+In turn, international law primarily governs the relationship between States, and focuses on subjects pertaining to the cyber space such as cyber crime and cyber warfare.

-Despite this, international law still primarily governs the **relationship between states** and has been criticised for being inadequate in regulating the behaviour of non-state actors.
+Consequently, international law has been criticised for being inadequate in regulating the behaviour of non-State actors.

 governing the internet, content regulation, etc.